sprakbankental/dev-ars/README.md

 There is some delay, based on what you want to do you might need to measure the exact delay + see if the delay is consistent or not.

+If you change something in the Flic Hub SDK, remember to make a backup.
+I already lost my code once because it randomly disappeared.

 Resources I used to get this to work (in case you need them):

 https://github.com/50ButtonsEach/flic-hub-sdk-mqtt-js